tangentsoft/pidp8i/README.md

 As with `--serial-mod`, you should only enable this flag if you have actually done the mods as specified by James L-W.

+This option is a pure alternative to [`--serial-mod`](#serial-mod): you can leave both off, but you cannot pass both.

 #### --throttle